huangshu91/Isometric-Emblem/README.md

 	-EXPERIENCE/LEVELUP/LEVEL
 	-UNIT TYPES/ADV STATS

+	Levelup.
+Can do this without finishing stats system.
+Need the GUI for levelup and controller.

+	Items system.
+Flesh it out and split into multiple parts.
+Equipment is one task (involves stats, hooking up with units, chapter/enemy loading, etc).
+Items held is another, they dont' have to DO anything yet but system needs to be set up so that you can see what items you have on you.
+Item drops/chests is a third system that is integrated into map/tiles and need a generation system and map loading.

 	Visibility system.
 Tiles should have a variable that says if it is visible or not.
 If not, terrain info and units/items are hidden.
 Use default tile (greyed color) to represent a hidden tile.
 Decreased visibility at dusk and dawn with severely decreased visibility at night.

 	Color for dialogue.